 Physics PhD Program Description

-Upon enrollment in the program, students are matched with a faculty mentor who serves as their advisor until a research advisor is selected.
-Faculty mentors provide guidance on selecting courses, progressing to degree, preparing for advancement to candidacy, selecting a research advisor, and on any issues that influence the student's academic progress.
-Students meet with their faculty mentor on a quarterly basis until the time they advance to candidacy.
+Students not yet advanced to candidacy meet quarterly with the Faculty Graduate Advisor who provides guidance on selecting courses, progressing to degree, preparing for advancement to candidacy, selecting a research advisor, and on any issues that influence the student's academic progress.

 Graduate students should secure a research advisor by no later than the beginning of their third year, and preferably earlier.
-At the beginning of the third year, each student must pass the advancement to candidacy examination, after which the primary focus is research and work on a dissertation.
+By the end of Spring quarter of the third year, each student must pass the advancement to candidacy examination, after which the primary focus is research and work on a dissertation.

 The Department's course and examination requirements are outlined below:

-• The Guidance provided by a student's mentor, and later their advancement committee, includes advice in choosing appropriate courses.
+• The Guidance provided by the Faculty Graduate Advisor and a student's Supervising Committee includes advice in choosing appropriate courses.
 The committee may require that certain courses be taken in addition to the normal course requirements, or may tell the student to expect questions in certain areas on the Advancement to Candidacy exam.
 The guidance may also include advice on choosing a field of specialization as well as help in locating research opportunities.

-• The Oral Advancement to Candidacy Exam is taken by the end of winter quarter in the student's third year.
-For students who entered in Fall 2010 or later, if they received a master's degree from a previous institution, then they must take their exam winter quarter of their second year.
-The exam explores the student's ability to begin research in his or her chosen field.
-It begins with a short presentation in which the student assesses the overall situation in the field, and proposes a possible line of research, justifying its potential significance.
+• The Oral Advancement to Candidacy Exam is taken by the end of spring quarter in the student's third year.
+The exam begins with a short presentation in which the student assesses the overall situation in the field, and proposes a possible line of research, justifying its potential significance.
 The exam committee may then ask more general background questions.
 The scope and content of the exam are agreed upon beforehand.
-If the committee fails the student, the reasons will be given in writing, and the student must retake the exam by the end of spring quarter of the third year.
+If the committee fails the student, the reasons will be given in writing, and the student must retake the exam by the end of summer quarter of the third year.
+After advancement, the Supervising Committee will be chaired by the student’s research advisor (or co-chaired by the advisor if they are not UCSB physics ladder faculty).

-Please see the Physics Department Graduate Student Handbook [in PDF form] for details on the graduate program of study.
+Please see the Physics Department Graduate Student Handbook for details on the graduate program of study.

 top of page ^